 Further Read: Nainital In Monsoon: How It’s The Perfect Time To Visit!

 Don’t let rains hamper your trip.
 Darjeeling monsoon time is the best to enjoy the beautiful sights, hike the lush green forests, and walk through the clouds as they touch the ground!
-Book your trip to Darjeeling in monsoon with TravelTriangle and have a great time as the momos sizzle while it drizzles!
+Plan your trip to Darjeeling in monsoon with TravelTriangle and have a great time as the momos sizzle while it drizzles!

 Frequently Asked Questions About Monsoon In Darjeeling